 , operation of essential business includes hotels and motels, in compliance with the State of Hawaii restrictions.

-Visitors to Maui County who require 14-day mandatory quarantine must stay at a hotel or motel prior to rental of a condominium, Bed and Breakfast Home or Short-Term Rental Home.
+Visitors to Maui County who require 10-day mandatory quarantine must stay at a hotel or motel prior to rental of a condominium, Bed and Breakfast Home or Short-Term Rental Home.

-These rules remain in effect until November 30, 2020 unless they are terminated at an earlier date or extended to a later date.
+These rules remain in effect until the termination of the Proclamation of Emergency for Maui County.
 Violation of this rule is punishable as a misdemeanor, with fines of up to $5,000, up to a year in jail, or both.
 This applies to visitors and hosts who do not follow quarantine requirements.

 If the Governor’s Proclamation expires or is terminated prior to the expiration or termination of Mayor Victorino’s Public Health Emergency Rules, the Mayor’s Rules remain in effect.